-Trigger Warning: discussion of rape and sexual assault in media.
+Content Warning: discussion of sexual assault in media.

-I started reading The League of Extraordinary Gentlemen once I received it in the mail from Cream and Amber.
-I’m only twenty or thirty pages in and there’s been two instances of sexual assault.
-I pause and I reflect on other stories I have read written by Alan Moore.
+I started reading The League of Extraordinary Gentlemen graphic novel after watching the movie.
+I’m only twenty or thirty pages in, and there have been two instances of sexual assault.
+I pause and reflect on other stories I have read written by Alan Moore.
 There’s another instance of attempted sexual assault in Watchmen.
 It made me wonder why Alan Moore utilizes rape with his female characters in his stories.
 It’s not something I alone have been wondering about.
-Typing into google “Why does Alan Moore write about rape” and they’re countless articles as to why he writes about rape regularly.
-I wanted to discuss my thoughts about this because as reader, I’m tired of the “rape female characters to make them stronger” trope in media.
+Typing into google “Why does Alan Moore write about rape” and there are countless articles as to why he writes about rape regularly.
+I wanted to discuss my thoughts about this because, as a reader, I’m tired of putting sexual assault as back story for women in media.

-Before exploring this topic, there are a couple of important statements I would like to make.
+Before exploring this topic, there are a couple of things I want to address.
 I’m not saying sexual violence or rape shouldn’t be written about nor that if it’s included it’s automatically misogynist.
-There are ways to write rape scenes where it’s respectful to survivors of rape.
-Most often I see where it’s only used as a plot devise to demean the characters and it doesn’t aid into their development.
-The last statement I want to make is anyone of any gender can be victims of assault.
-I cite female characters in this post as I do see female characters being rape victims in Moore’s work.
+There are ways to address sexual violence in a way that’s respectful to survivors.
+Most often, I see sexual assault being used as a plot device to demean the characters, and it doesn’t contribute to their development.
+The last statement I want to make is that anyone of any gender can be victims of assault.
+I cite female characters in this post as I see female characters being subjected to sexual assault in Moore’s work.
 However, anyone can be a victim of assault.

-In the first paragraph, I mention how I’m tired of seeing rape used as a plot device to make specifically a female character “strong” while also showing how “evil” a character can be.
+In the first paragraph, I mention how I’m tired of seeing sexual assault being used as a plot device to make a female character strong while also showing how evil a character can be.
 Rape doesn’t always have to be utilized to demonstrate this in media.
-There are ways where abusers can abuse victims beyond physical intercourse.
-Manipulation or gaslighting are alternatives versus physical rape to determine how evil a character can be.
+Manipulation or gaslighting are alternative options to inform the viewer how evil a character can be.

-One instance in which rape was used in fiction where it didn’t fall under this trope was The Girl With the Dragon Tattoo.
-I finished re-reading this book a couple weeks ago.
+I remember the first time I read The Girl With the Dragon Tattoo.
+I was in high school, and I had no idea what I would be reading.
 Lisbeth is subjected to many forms of abuse.
 However, there’s so much more to her strength than only surviving her rapes.
-She’s a hacker, has a photographic memory and is able to intelligently plot her way out of a horrific situation.
+She’s a hacker, has a photographic memory, and can intelligently plot her way out of a horrific situation.
 Plus, Lisbeth gets back at her rapist, physically scarring him.
 I have never read a book where a rape victim got savage revenge against her rapist.
-It doesn’t undo the rape, but it makes it more managable to read about.
+It doesn’t undo the scene itself, but it makes it more manageable to read about.

-I still enjoy reading the work of Alan Moore despite the rape in his stories.
+I still enjoy reading Alan Moore’s work.
 Moore wrote these stories to be enjoyed by readers, so it shouldn’t be a surprise when readers connect the dots between the way he tells his stories.
-If anyone finds sexual assault triggering in any way, I highly recommend never reading a Moore story.
-If you remove the rape from Moore’s stories, the stories function exactly the same, so are the rapes really necessary?
-I’d be happy to hear in the comments section below on your thoughts with rape in fiction along with your opinions on Alan Moore’s stories.
+If anyone finds sexual assault triggering in any way, I highly recommend never reading anything by Alan Moore.
+I’d be happy to hear in the comments section below on your thoughts with SA in fiction, along with your opinions on Alan Moore’s stories.

 I really like how you mentioned that rape should not be used to make the female character stronger and show the evil side of the other character who initiates it.
 I wrote a Shan Yu fanfiction back in 2016 that explored kidnapping where he sexually abused and enslaved my OC, many times he threatened to rape her and she would obey him due to her fear of that.
 But it turns out the direction I took the story did not lead to actual rape of my character.